2023 information

 What about that lunch ticket attached to my bib?

-Your lunch ticket will be attached to your bib and any additional lunch tickets you may have purchased.
+Your lunch ticket will be attached to your bib along with any additional lunch tickets you may have purchased.
 Keep those safe because you will need them when you get back down.
+Lost lunch tickets are not able to be replaced.

 Ridesharing

-Riders must have their own ride down from the summit.
+Riders must arrange for a ride down from the summit.

 Register for 2023